 Dried Reishi Mushrooms

 If you live near an Asian market, they will likely sell dried reishi mushrooms.
 Asians often call them Ling Zhi mushrooms.
-You can buy them by the ounce (or gram), and then rehydrate them at home by soaking them in water.
+You can buy them by ounce (or gram) and rehydrate them at home by soaking them in water.
 You can then cut them up and use them as an ingredient in your cooking.
 Reishi mushrooms are particularly good in soups.

-Many people consider Japanese reishi mushrooms to be the most pure and beneficial of all the reishi mushrooms available on the market.
+Many people consider Japanese reishi mushrooms the purest and most beneficial reishi mushrooms available on the market.

 Reishi Mushroom Powder

-Terresoul Superfoods Organic Reishi Extract Powder is the one of the better powders out there.
+Terresoul Superfoods Organic Reishi Extract Powder is one of the better powders.

-Real Mushrooms Organic Reishi Extract Powder is more expensive, but is also more highly concentrated.
+Real Mushrooms Organic Reishi Extract Powder is highly concentrated but is more expensive.
 Real Mushrooms has a reputation for quality products.